ProQuest Subscription Renewal

 For school libraries, renewal (or cancellation) is through your local Educational Service District (ESD).

 Nonprofit public, academic, or special libraries wishing to join the project should fill out and return an Intent to Participate form:

 If a public, academic, or special library wishes to cancel its ProQuest subscription through the statewide contract, please fill out, sign, and return a Cancellation form by or before May 27.

 This project only succeeds because so many of the state’s libraries work together to make it possible.
 If libraries drop out, their share of the cost must be absorbed by everyone else.
 It is especially important that K-12 school libraries continue their subscriptions through their ESDs.
 A big thank you goes to all of you for working together to insure the success of this project since 1997!
 Approximate current cost shares are as follows:

-If you have any questions or problems with the renewal, please contact SDL staff, using the information at the bottom of the page.
-New libraries wishing to join the project should contact SDL staff for additional startup paperwork.
-All Washington non-profit libraries (now including state agencies) are eligible to participate.
+If you have any questions or problems with the cancellation or renewal, please contact SDL staff.
 K-12 libraries should contact their respective ESD.

 We encourage your feedback.
 If you have comments or suggestions, please use our feedback form

 Funded in part by the Institute for Museum and Library Services (IMLS) through the Library Services and Technology Act (LSTA).